MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/player.md

   `this.moveQueue`

 This internal attribute is a list of all movements the Player wishes to make in sequential order.
-When the Player uses the [[move command|Commands#move-player-command]] or [[run command|Commands#run-player-command]], the Exits they supply as arguments are inserted into this list.
+When the Player uses the [move command](../commands/player_commands.md#move) or [run command](../commands/player_commands.md#run), the Exits they supply as arguments are inserted into this list.
 Each one is parsed, and if the desired Exit is found, the Player begins moving to that Exit.
 When they reach the next Room, the next entry in the queue is parsed and the cycle continues until the Player reaches the final destination.
-However, if any entry in the queue is an invalid destination or they attempt to enter a [[locked Exit|Data-Structure:-Exit#unlocked]], the Player is notified of their mistake, they stop moving, and the queue is emptied.
+However, if any entry in the queue is an invalid destination or they attempt to enter a [locked Exit](exit.md#Unlocked), the Player is notified of their mistake, they stop moving, and the queue is emptied.

 This class attribute is unused if the Player is moved with the moderator or bot command, because those commands move the Player instantaneously.
 As such, NPCs cannot have queued movements.